 - Appreciate the bizarreness of the Cerny statues in Lucerna Passage and Narodni

 Back in the day, it used to be one of the most important Communist strongholds in the country.
-Today, it is said to be the neighbourhood with the most bars per capita in Europe, making it the perfect place to stay in Prague for nightlife.
+Today, it is said to be the neighbourhood with the most bars per capita in Europe, making it the best location to stay in Prague for nightlife.

 Zizkov’s most iconic landmark is certainly the TV Tower, which funnily enough used to be used not to broadcast, but to block signals coming from the West.
 There is now a restaurant at the bottom of the tower, and visitors can get to the top to appreciate the view over Prague.